 Resident Evil 2 is a classic, but depending on which generation you were born in, you might have missed it.
 Alternatively, it could also be the case that, well, the tank controls aren’t your cup of tea anymore, and you’d like to relive Leon S. Kennedy and Claire Redfield’s stories in a different light.
 Regardless of your experience with the series, the Resident Evil 2 remake is one of the most intense and gripping zombie games in recent times.

 Presenting itself in a third-action perspective, you’re entrusted to survive the night inside Racoon Police Department.
-As the game that it literally takes its roots from, here, your ammo will be scarce, the undead will surround you and leave you heavily injured if you’re not helpful, and you’ll end up backtracking quite a lot, slowly unraveling the station’s secrets.
+Your ammo will be scarce, the undead will surround you and leave you heavily injured if you’re not careful, and you’ll end up backtracking quite a lot, slowly unraveling the station’s secrets.
 Similarly to the original, getting to the end credits once only tells one side of the story, and you’ll have to go through three other routes to get the full picture, facing different challenges but also approaching the station with familiarity and knowledge in mind.
-Perfect for the speedrun enthusiasts.
+It’s also perfect for speedrun enthusiasts.

-Did you know it’s been over a decade since Telltale Games released The Walking Dead?
-Back when the show had had a few years of airtime, the video game space told a smaller, more self-contained story in the emblematic comic book universe.
+Back when the hit TV series was at the height of its popularity, The Walking Dead videogame told a smaller, more self-contained story in the emblematic comic book universe.
 Through the eyes of Lee Everett, you witness the very beginning of the “walkers” outbreak, unintentionally ending up taking care of a young girl called Clementine.

-As a Telltale game, the story progresses episodically and takes you through linear scenarios where you need to think fast, react faster, and slowly start to generate grudges with the people around you due to them not agreeing with your actions or decisions.
-The choices are yours to make, but it’s the humane portrayal of the typical zombie apocalypse setting that raises the stakes and makes this an episodic trilogy worth causing grudges for.
+Similar to other projects from developer Telltale, the story progresses episodically and takes you through linear scenarios where you need to think fast, react faster, and slowly start to generate grudges with the people around you due to them not agreeing with your actions or decisions.
+The choices are yours to make, but it’s the humane portrayal of the typical zombie apocalypse setting that raises the stakes and makes this an episodic trilogy worth playing for both fans of the TV series and those who aren’t familiar with it.

 7. Dead Rising 2